 It is now time to create your IoT dashboard.
 Click on ‘+Dashboard’.

-Create a new dashboard, give it a meaningful name and then add a value widget for X, Y, Z and GForce.
+Create a new dashboard, give it a meaningful name and then add a value widget for X, Y, Z and G-Force.
 Link the widgets to the cloud variables which you created earlier.
-You might also like to create a graph and link that to the GForce cloud variable as well.
+You might also like to create a graph and link that to the G-Force cloud variable as well.

 Once you have a set of data ready for analysis you could download all recorded data as a csv file by selecting download historic data.
 You can then either analyse it using a spreadsheet or a programmed application.